 Malawi: Malawi does experience electricity cuts and interferences, almost every 24 hours.
 We highly recommend bringing a torch and a power bank to charge your phone.
 We do have solar power, which provides light in the evenings and sometimes a little charge through the sockets.

 Tanzania/Malawi: At the Volunteer House, we will always have drinking water available for you and you can purchase soda and local beer on-site.
 While out you can buy drinking water everywhere at the street for very little money.

 Do you have Wi-Fi?

-Tanzania: Internet costs a little more than $1 a day in Tanzania ($35 a month).
+Tanzania: The Wi-Fi at the Volunteer House costs a little more than $1 a day in Tanzania ($35 a month).

-Malawi: We do not have Wi-Fi at the Gecko.
+Malawi: We do not have Wi-Fi at the Volunteer House.
 We recommend making sure your phone is unlocked and buying a local SIM card.
 We will show you how to buy a data bundle to connect to the internet - it is simple and cheap.